-Section 19 of the Local Government Regulation 2012 states the thresholds for the 2019-2020 financial year as follows:
+Section 19 of the Regulation states the thresholds for the 2020-2021financial year as follows:

-- for water and sewerage combined activities \$13.96m; and - for any other business activity \$9.35m.
+- for water and sewerage combined activities the threshold is 10,000 or more premises being connected to a water service as at 30 June of the financial year ending immediately before the current financial year and - for any other business activity \$9.7m.

-Section 175 of the Local Government Regulation 2012 states:
+Section 175 of the Regulation states:

-- 1) The annual operational plan for a local government must: - (a) be consistent with its annual budget; and - (b) state how the local government will: - (i) progress the implementation of the 5-year corporate plan during the period of the annual operational plan; and - (ii) manage operational risks; and - (c) include an annual performance plan for each commercial business unit of the local government. - 2) An annual performance plan for a commercial business unit is a document stating the following for the financial year, the: - (a) unit's objectives; - (b) nature and extent of the significant business activity the unit is to conduct; - (c) unit's financial and non-financial performance targets; - (d) nature and extent of the community service obligations the unit must perform; - (e) cost of, and funding for, the community service obligations; - (f) unit's notional capital structure, and treatment of surpluses; - (g) unit's proposed major investments; - (h) unit's outstanding, and proposed, borrowings; - (i) unit's policy on the level and quality of service consumers can expect; - (j) delegations necessary to allow the unit to exercise autonomy in its commercial activities; - (k) type of information that the unit's reports to the local government must contain. - 3) A local government may omit information from the copies of the annual performance plan made available to the public if: - (a) the information is of a commercially sensitive nature to the commercial business unit; and - (b) the information is given to each of the local government's councillors. - a) $\it Note-See$ also section 171 (Use of information by councillors) of the $\it Act.$ - 4) The local government may change an annual performance plan for a commercial business unit at any time before the end of the financial year.
+- 1) The annual operational plan for a local government must: - (a) be consistent with its annual budget - (b) state how the local government will: - (i) progress the implementation of the 5-year corporate plan during the period of the annual operational plan - (ii) manage operational risks - (c) include an annual performance plan for each commercial business unit of the local government. - 2) An annual performance plan for a commercial business unit is a document stating the following for the financial year, the: - (a) unit's objectives - (b) nature and extent of the significant business activity the unit is to conduct - (c) unit's financial and non-financial performance targets - (d) nature and extent of the community service obligations the unit must perform - (e) cost of, and funding for, the community service obligations - (f) unit's notional capital structure, and treatment of surpluses - (g) unit's proposed major investments - (h) unit's outstanding, and proposed, borrowings - (i) unit's policy on the level and quality of service consumers can expect - (j) delegations necessary to allow the unit to exercise autonomy in its commercial activities - (k) type of information that the unit's reports to the local government must contain. - 3) A local government may omit information from the copies of the annual performance plan made available to the public if: - (a) the information is of a commercially sensitive nature to the commercial business unit - (b) the information is given to each of the local government's councillors.

+Note See also section 171 (Use of information by councillors) of the Act. - 4) The local government may change an annual performance plan for a commercial business unit at any time before the end of the financial year.